EBISPOT/gwas-sumstats-harmoniser-documentation/docs/Introduction/Overview.md

 2. Palindromic Variant Orientation: Inferring strand orientation of palindromic variants using a strand consensus approach.

-3. Variant Harmonization:  Matching and aligning variants with those in a reference dataset to ensure allele consistency and orientation to the forward strand.
+3. Variant Harmonisation:  Matching and aligning variants with those in a reference dataset to ensure allele consistency and orientation to the forward strand.

 4. Quality control: Removing variants missing any essential column value (chromosome, base pair location, or p-value).